Krish2005tech/Grid_printing/README.md

 *If you want to change the default cell filling then simply go to the end of print_board() functions and under the heading default change the empty_cell function to any desired functions.

-For any queries or suggestions refer to my blog
+For any queries or suggestions refer to my blog post : https://ktpython.blogspot.com/2022/11/grid-printing-code-for-python.html